amirunpri2018/tlvd/README.md

-# TFVD
-Traffic Light Violation Detector
+# Traffic Light Violation Detector

 This small tool utilizes Arduino, ultrasonic sensor, and smartphone’s camera to detect the presence of road